MarioGit19/bpl3/docs/internals.md

 1.  **Lexer**: Add new keywords/tokens if necessary.
 2.  **Parser**: Create a new AST node class (e.g., `ForLoopExpr`) and update the parser to recognize the syntax.
-3.  **Transpiler**: Implement the `transpile` method for the new AST node to generate the correct assembly.
+3.  **Transpiler**: Implement the `toIR` method for the new AST node to generate the correct LLVM IR.
 4.  **Tests**: Add unit tests and integration tests.